All Episodes

 Ronald Reagan never did when he was alive.

-These two guys set the cake, take the cake along with the along with Al Gore.
+These two guys set the cake, take the cake along with Al Gore.

-Look at the damage Nancy Pelosi and Dingy Harry Reed would do to the country.
+Look at the damage Nancy Pelosi and Dingy Harry Reid would do to the country.

-It makes you want to stay in a mix and to help further expand the movement within your own party.
+It makes you want to stay in the mix and to help further expand the movement within your own party.

 And that's what I think is missing in a lot of circumstances here.